Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control: Machine learning experiments

 \section{Machine learning experiments}

 In this section we perform the same experiments in the previous section but with signal control policies based on machine learning methods.
 Each traffic signal is an agent equipped with a deep neural network with weights $\theta$ to represent the control policy $\pi (a|s;{\theta })$, as shown in Fig.~\ref{f3}.
-It is a 3-layer perceptron with tanh nonlinearity, known to approximate any continuous function with an arbitrary accuracy provided the network is ``deep enough'' \citep{kuurkova1992kolmogorov}.
-The input to the network is \textbf{the state observable by the agent}: a vector of length 8, each entry representing the number of vehicles in each approach to/from the intersection.
+It is a 3-layer perceptron with tanh nonlinearity, known to approximate any continuous function with an arbitrary accuracy provided the network is ``deep enough'' \cite{kuurkova1992kolmogorov}.
+The input to the network is \textbf{the state observable by the agent} and corresponds to \textit{all} 8 approaches to-from the intersection: a vector of length 8, each entry representing the number of vehicles in each approach.
 The output is a single real number that gives the probability of turning the light red for the N-S approaches (and therefore turns the light green for the E-W approaches).
 Recall that these actions can be taken at most every $g$ time steps, per \eqref{g}.

 Because our network is spatially homogeneous and without boundaries, there is no reason why policies should be different across agents, and therefore we will train \textit{a single agent} and share its parameters with all other agents.
 After training, we evaluate the performance of the policy once deployed to all agents by observing the resulting MFD.
 Shown in all flow-density diagrams that follow is the mean LQF policy, depicted as a thick dashed curve.
 In this way, we are able to test the hypotheses that the policy outperforms LQF simply by observing if the shaded area is above the dashed line.
-In particular, we will say that a policy is ``optimal'' if it outperforms LQF, ``competitive'' if it performs similarly to LQF, and ``suboptimal'' if it underperforms LQF.
-To train the policy we will use the following methods: \begin{enumerate}[itemsep=-1mm] \item Random search: the weights $\theta$ for the policy are set randomly, \item Supervised learning: given labeled data, the weights are set to minimize the prediction error, \item Deep Reinforcement Learning (policy gradient). \end{enumerate} The results for each of these methods are presented in the following 3 subsections.
+In particular, we will say that a policy is ``optimal'' if it outperforms LQF, ``near-optimal'' if it performs similarly to LQF, and ``suboptimal'' if it underperforms LQF.
+To train the policy we will use the following 2 methods, each described the following subsections: \begin{enumerate}[itemsep=-1mm] \item Supervised learning: given labeled data, the weights are set to minimize the prediction error, and \item Deep Reinforcement Learning (policy gradient). \end{enumerate}